-The best travel credit cards will help you earn free/discounted flights, hotel bookings, and travel packages.
+The best travel credit cards will help you earn discounted flights, hotel bookings, and travel packages.
 And, you're getting extra benefits like a personal concierge, extra upgrades, and travel assistance.
 These rewards don't just help you save money on travel.
 They can help you have the best possible travel experience.

 Best for Free Flights Through Multiple Airlines

-If you're looking for the best travel rewards credit card, the Chase Sapphire Preferred® is the option, offering a highly flexible program.
-You can earn 2 points per dollar spent on travel and dining.
-You can earn an additional 1 point per dollar spent on all other purchases.
-And you can transfer your points to 10 other travel partners at full value.
+If you're looking for the best travel rewards credit card, the Chase Sapphire Preferred® is the option, offering a highly flexible rewards program.
+For example, you can transfer your points to travel partner airline and hotel loyalty programs.